dmit1530-1212/oa02-in-class-build-3/README.md

 	>> See All

 For the remainder of the build, follow the recordings.
-As you work through this Lab, make sure to validate your HTML and to make commits whenever you reach a milestone in your work.
+As you work through this build, make sure to validate your HTML and to make commits whenever you reach a milestone in your work.

 ## Submission Requirements
 You must have at least **2 commits** of your build.